jasp-stats-modules/modules-app/README.md

 ## Testing

-We use [Vitest](https://vitest.dev/) for testing.
 You can run the tests with:

 ```bash
 pnpm test